Dublin: Music

-Live music is played on streets and at venues throughout Dublin, and the city has produced several musicians and groups of international success, including the Dubliners, Thin Lizzy, the Boomtown Rats, U2, the Script, Sinéad O'Connor, Boyzone, Kodaline, Fontaines D.C. and Westlife.
+Live music is played on streets and at venues throughout Dublin.
+The city has produced several musicians and groups of international success, including the Dubliners, Thin Lizzy, the Boomtown Rats, U2, the Script, Sinéad O'Connor, Boyzone, Kodaline, Fontaines D.C. and Westlife.
 Dublin has several mid-range venues that host live music throughout the week, including Whelans and Vicar Street.
 The 3Arena venue in the Dublin Docklands plays host to visiting global performers.